All Guides About Start Here

 90-day pre-sale checklist

-Write a clear SOP covering: how customers are acquired, how billing works, how support is handled, and how the tech stack is maintained.
-Buyers who can't picture running the business without you will pass or lowball.
+Write a clear step-by-step guide covering: how new customers find you, how billing works, how you handle support, and how the tools you used to build it are maintained.
+Buyers who can't picture running the business without you will walk away or lowball you.

-If one customer is more than 20% of your MRR, buyers will discount the multiple significantly.
-Start diversifying at least 90 days before listing.
-Even adding 10 new small customers improves the risk profile.
+If one customer pays more than 20% of your monthly subscription income, buyers will pay much less.
+Start spreading the income at least 90 days before listing.
+Even adding 10 new small customers makes the business look safer.

 Fix it first

-If monthly churn is above 5%, address it before listing.
-90 days of improving churn data changes the conversation from 'risky asset' to 'stable recurring revenue.'
-One good churn improvement story can add 0.5–1x to your multiple.
+If your monthly cancellation rate is above 5%, fix it before listing.
+90 days of falling cancellations changes the story from "risky business" to "steady subscription income."
+One good "we fixed our cancellations" story can add 0.5–1 year to your multiplier.

 What Buyers Actually Look For